 Donated to the

 State Historical Society of Iowa

 Dedicated as a State Historical Site

 February 14, 1991

 Erected by American Gothic House Center, Humanities Iowa, Central Iowa Tourism Region, and Iowa State Historical Department.

 Location.
 40° 55.278′ N, 92° 12.83′ W. Marker is in Eldon, Iowa, in Wapello County.
+Marker is on the plaza just south of the American Gothic House, on the grounds of the American Gothic House Center.
 Touch for map.
-Marker is on the plaza just south of the American Gothic House, on the grounds of the American Gothic House Center.
 Marker is at or near this postal address: 300 American Gothic Street, Eldon IA 52554, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Grant Wood's Impact (here, next to this marker); The Artist, Grant Wood (here, next to this marker); American Gothic - The Painting Veterans Memorial (approx. half a mile away); McHaffey Opera House (approx. half a mile away); Doodlebug (approx. half a mile away); Charles M. Martin (approx. half a mile away); Gerald W. Fackler (approx. half a mile away).
+At least Grant Wood's Impact (here, next to this marker); The Artist, Grant Wood (here, next to this marker); American Gothic - The Painting (here, next to this marker); Veterans Memorial (approx. half a mile away); McHaffey Opera House (approx. half a mile away); Doodlebug (approx. half a mile away); Charles M. Martin (approx. half a mile away); Gerald W. Fackler (approx. half a mile away).
 Touch for a list and map of all markers in Eldon.